Zackeree/extended-example-project/_hugo_project/content/bootcamp/backend.md

 types (as they appear respectively), I have been returning the following (Long, Info class, Long, Long, Page of Info classes).
 I would recommend following this as well.

-If you have any comments or concerns, again feel free to (email me)[mailto:cspath1@ycp.edu] or text me at 717-823-2216.
+If you have any comments or concerns, again feel free to [email me](mailto:cspath1@ycp.edu) or text me at 717-823-2216.